docsteveharris/2020-boc-grant/readme.md

 # Log
 ## 2020-10-27

+### 2020-10-27t11:28:58
+trial incubator
+- sample size
+- factorial design and interaction issues: to be explored
+    - be explicit in that you think these two things would be suitable for a factorial approach; want to see that scale

+## 2020-10-27
 the bits of this which are neat and I like and need to do more work on